top of page

 Breathwork Origins

-I am a certified breathwork instructor and somatic therapist.
+I am a certified breathwork instructor and somatic practitioner.
 My background in yoga, Buddhism and alternative medicine is extensive and it all started when I had to heal myself from several very severe physical and mental health challenges.
 I came across breathwork about 3 years ago when I was in a low place in my life.
 I needed something that was really effective and transformational.
 I took several programs about Pranayama, breathing, breathwork, and various kinds of deep Zen meditation.
 The impact was very positive and very immediate.
 I noticed physical symptoms I’d had for years subsiding, an increase in energy, an expanded resilience, lowered stress and overall calmness.
-Alos, it helped with focus, executive function and emotional release.
+Also, it helped with focus, executive function and emotional release.
 It took continued practice (which is ongoing) and further training to help really familiarize myself with the techniques, the science and the benefits.
 Breathwork is now an integral part of my life and my daily routine and I simply do not go a day without it.
 I continue to find it remarkable how such a simple exercise can substantially improve our lives in so many ways.
 This has, in no small measure, greatly influenced the way I want to take my career and how I want to empower others.
 I encourage everyone to explore the world of intentional breathing to reap its positive effects on both physical and mental well-being.
 Over the past few years I have continuously evolved my understanding of breathwork, its impacts and how Western science is starting to explain (in Western terms) the ancient wisdom that was understood by the original pioneers from India and Tibet.
 In summary, breathwork is the switch in the autonomic nervous system (ANS).
 The ANS consists of two branches.
 The first is the “fight-or-flight” (sympathetic branch).
 The second is the rest & digest (parasympathetic branch).
 Breathwork can transition us between the two rapidly and this results in enhanced capacity to regulate stress, emotions, fear and other fluctuations.
 This is incredibly powerful as, in essence, it gives us control over our body and unconscious mind.

 Can Breathwork Be Used for Stress Management?